Kidney transplant drug shows promise for proteinuria reduction

 Summary

-This study looked at whether dapagliflozin, a diabetes drug, can reduce protein in the urine (proteinuria) of kidney transplant patients with chronic kidney disease.
+This study looked at whether dapagliflozin, a diabetes drug, can reduce protein in the urine (proteinuria) in people who have had a kidney transplant and have chronic kidney disease.
 Researchers followed 55 patients for 6 months to see if the drug lowered protein levels and protected kidney function.
-The goal was to find a new way to slow kidney disease in transplant recipients.
+The goal was to find a new way to slow kidney damage in transplant recipients.

 Get updates